spidey3345/fsu/readme.md

-This was one of my first projects please dont judge on the basis of that
+This was one of my first projects.

+please dont judge on the basis of this.

-I know this has too many bugs
+I know this has too many bugs.